wtsia/Blog-Site/roverblog/content/posts/java-oop.md

 - To declare a constant variable, use `final`: `final double varName = 111`

 ### Unit Tests
+Unit tests test a programs intended function by inputing data, its expected output, and its real output, or a FAILED statement.

+**Single Unit Tests**:
 ```
 // assert testExpression: detailedMessage;
 assert (myVal(0,1) == 0) : "Assertion (0,1) failed";
 ```

+**Class-wide**:
+You can test across a class using multiple methods and printing FAIL statements.

 ### Formatted Strings
 ```